devnich/r-programming/README.md

 ## Subsetting by logical operations

-1. Explicitly mask each item using TRUE or FALSE
+1. Explicitly mask each item using TRUE or FALSE.
+This returns the reduced vector.

     ``` r
     v[c(FALSE, TRUE, TRUE, FALSE, FALSE)]